 Engaged couples spend endless amounts of time planning for their special day.
 In the excitement of wedding showers, choosing the flowers and the cake, and finding the perfect dress, some wonder if they can make it work.
-They don't necessarily question their love for each other, although some actually do.
-It’s more about wondering if they can defy the odds of divorce.
+They don’t necessarily question their love for each other, although some actually do.
+It’s more about wondering if they can reduce their risk for divorce.

 Most scholars agree that couples marrying today face a substantial risk of divorce.
 Many couples, however, don’t realize that certain factors increase their risk.

 “While there are academic arguments about how great the average risk is, there is a lot less argument among scholars about the relative risks,” says Dr. Scott Stanley, co-director of the Center for Relationships at the University of Denver.
 “Some people face a higher risk of divorce and others a very low risk.
 What follows is not an exhaustive list, but it will hit the highlights.”

 Individual Characteristics Linked with Higher Rates of Divorce:

 - Marrying at a young age (younger than 22)

 - Getting less education